Old manylinux images have reached end of life. It's about time to drop support for them.

 All manylinux wheel downloads from PyPI using pip are analysed each day to compute those statistics.
 The data set is smoothed using a 1-month sliding window algorithm.

-Starting 2024-11-01, downloads using a python version not supported by the latest version of a package (based mostly on requires_python metadata) are excluded from the data set.
-Overall download statistics per python version can be found on other websites, though, likely not restricted to manylinux wheels and/or Linux.
+Between 2024-11-01 & 2025-05-22, downloads using a python version not supported by the latest version of a package (based mostly on requires_python metadata) were excluded from the data set.

 Fantastic, a problem found is a problem fixed.
 Please create a ticket!